Nebojša Glogovac: 2011—2018

 In 2015, he starred in the film "Enclave," focusing on Serbs living in Kosovo and Metohija after 1999.
 Glogovac portrayed Vojislav Arsić, a peasant in Kosovo and Metohija.
 He also played a significant role in Radoš Bajić's film "Za kralja i otadžbinu (For the king and the country)" (2015), portraying Dragoljub Mihailović for the second time in his career.
 He has received an award of Best Actor at the 20th Milivoj Živanović Acting Festival in Požarevac for his role as Judge Adam in the play "The Broken Jug" played by Yugoslav Drama Theatre.

 In Oleg Novković's film "Otadžbina (Motherland)" (2015), Glogovac portrayed Bolet, a successful businessman, and in the 2016 Macedonian film "The Liberation of Skopje", he played the role of Serb Dušan.

 He appeared in the role of Edgar Hoover in the multimedia project FBI – Tesla Files, 2016, authored and directed by Nele Karajlić.
 The project was made into a film format, and the premiere was on 19 November 2016 at the Serbian National Theatre.

 Glogovac often starred in foreign films, including the film The Constitution from 2016.
 In 2016, he played the role of high school teacher Vjek Kralj, for which he received the International Film Journalists Association Award for Best Actor and many others.
 In the period 2016–2018, in 2017, he starred in the crime series My Father's Killers, where he played the role of Jovan Despotović.
 In 2017, he started with the role of Father Žika in the short film Tihi kutak Hristov, and after that the same year he had roles in the films Saga of Three Innocent Men as Damjan's uncle and in the humorous film The Books of Knjige – Slučajevi pravde as Bledi Globičić Prokopnik.

 He has repeatedly refused roles in foreign films, those he considered propaganda against the Serbian people, including a role in the film In the Land of Blood and Honey.
-He also emphasized that he is not interested in a career abroad, where he would play Slovenian pimps and criminals, as well as because he has an established status as an actor in Serbia.
+He also emphasized that he is not interested in a career abroad, where he would play Slav pimps and criminals, as well as because he has an established status as an actor in Serbia.

 Glogovic's role models were the Soviet and Russian actor Innokenty Smoktunovsky and the Serbian actor Milenko Zablaćanski.